-Data protection information for the website and social media appearances of PRODYNA SE and companies belonging to the group (hereinafter referred to as PRODYNA) and for sending e-mails by PRODYNA.
+Data protection information for the website, social media appearances as well as for applicants and employees of PRODYNA SE and companies belonging to the group (hereinafter referred to as PRODYNA) and for sending e-mails by PRODYNA.

 The website and the social media appearances are intended to provide information about PRODYNA's services and about PRODYNA as an employer.
 Through the website and the social media appearances interested persons also have the opportunity to contact PRODYNA.